 When mated to terminal sires, ewes produce quality prime lambs with length, depth of carcass and an excellent ratio of lean muscle to fat.

-Polwarth ability to conceive at all times of the year
+Polwarth ability to conceive at all times of the year and are versatile in a range of climatic conditions.

 Things to know